 Let’s take a look at the various coupon inserts, why you might’ve missed them, and what to do about it:

-1. You didn’t get your coupons in the Sunday paper.
+1. You didn’t get your Sunday paper coupons.

 OK, don’t panic.
-Just call your local newspaper and ask if they carry coupon inserts and see if your paper was just missed.
+If you have a Sunday newspaper subscription and you’re missing coupons, call your newspaper and ask if they carry coupon inserts, and see if your paper was just missed.

 If it was missed, they should be willing to redeliver you a new copy for free the next day.

-2. You don’t want to buy a Sunday paper, but you want the coupons.
+3. You don’t want to buy a Sunday paper, but you want the newspaper coupons.

-What’s inside YES changes depending on where you are, but it’s been known to include SmartSource, Save (the publication formerly known as RedPlum/RetailMeNot), and the Procter & Gamble insert.
+What’s inside Yes! changes depending on where you are, but it’s been known to include SmartSource, Save (the publication formerly known as RedPlum/RetailMeNot), and Procter & Gamble coupon inserts.

-3. You didn’t receive the Procter & Gamble coupon insert.
+4. You didn’t receive the Procter & Gamble coupon insert.
+(Hint: check the coupon insert schedule.)

-Bad news: Not everyone gets the P&G coupon insert in their newspaper.
-They have their strategic reasons.
+Now here’s the real bad news: Not everyone gets the P&G coupon insert in their newspaper.
+P&G has their strategic reasons.

-4. You didn’t get the ‘Save’ insert (aka RetailMeNot) or the Unilever Super Saver.
+5. You didn’t get the ‘Save’ coupon inserts (aka RetailMeNot) or the Unilever Super Saver.

 Both of these publications come from the same place, so it’s a big deal if you’re not getting either one.
 But sadly, there’s not much you can do if their publisher, Valassis, isn’t serving your area.
 (Although, Save promises to introduce some online offers soon.)